analytics

 A method of comparing two versions of an app store listing element (screenshots, icon, description) to determine which version performs better at converting visitors to downloads.

-A/B testing in the context of ASO means showing different versions of your store listing to different groups of users and measuring which version produces more downloads.
-It is the most reliable way to optimize conversion rate because it uses real user behavior rather than assumptions.
+A/B testing in App Store Optimization (ASO) means showing different versions of your store listing to separate user groups and measuring which version produces more downloads.
+This method optimizes conversion rate through real user behavior rather than guesswork.

 What You Can A/B Test